GluuFederation/docs-oxd-prod/3.1.3.1/sources/plugin/roundcube/index.md

 This part concludes the roundcube oxd plugin configuration side.

+#### Registring Claims(Attributes) in OpenID Provider

-Below we deal on the pre-requisites on OpenID Provider side.
+Here we deal with the pre-requisites on OpenID Provider side.
 Four values aka **claims** are required for successful authentication to roundcube via oxd-service using OpenID Provider.
 These are: **imapHost**, **imapPort**, **imapUsername** and **imapPassword**.

 Below table defines these claims: